Cookie Policy / Do Not Sell or Share My Information

 Kansas City International Airport New Terminal

-The Weitz Company is part of the design-build joint venture team constructing the new, $1.5 billion single terminal at Kansas City International Airport in Kansas City, Mo.
-It will be built in the footprint of the airport’s existing Terminal A that was previously decommissioned.
-When complete, the facility will open with 39 gates on two concourses with the ability to expand up to 50 gates in the future.
-Additional project scope includes a 6,300-space parking structure, 15,000-square-foot central utility plant and landside and airside improvements.
+Kansas City, MOThe Weitz Company was part of the design-build joint venture team that delivered the new $1.5 billion single terminal at Kansas City International Airport in Kansas City, Mo.
+Built on the footprint of the decommissioned Terminal A, the facility now features 39 gates across two concourses with future expansion capability up to 50 gates.
+The project also includes a 6,300-space parking structure, a 15,000-square-foot central utility plant, and extensive landside and airside improvements.

-At just over 1 million square feet, the new terminal is the largest, single infrastructure project in Kansas City’s history.
-It will have a profound and lasting economic impact on the region in the form of new jobs, opportunities for local and small businesses and a world-class traveler experience for airport users.
-Expected to open in early 2023, the new terminal will replace Kansas City International’s aging B and C terminals, which were built in 1972.
+At just over 1 million square feet, the terminal stands as the largest single infrastructure project in Kansas City’s history.
+Its completion provides a significant and lasting economic impact for the region through job creation, opportunities for local and small businesses, and a world-class travel experience for passengers.
+The new terminal officially opened in early 2023, replacing the airport’s aging B and C terminals built in 1972.

-This project is being delivered via a public-private partnership.
-The project has been awarded LEED Gold certification, making Kansas City International Airport’s New Terminal the largest airport in the U.S. to achieve this status.
+Delivered via a public-private partnership, the project earned LEED Gold certification, making Kansas City International Airport’s New Terminal the largest airport facility in the United States to achieve this distinction.

 Photos credited to Clark | Weitz | Clarkson.